 - CRC (Cyclic Redundancy Check) errors,

-- Due to introduction of invalid data into archive file,
+- Due to an introduction of invalid data into archive file,

 - Exposure of media to extreme temperatures or magnetic fields,